Water Quality & Clean Water Act

 City of Las Vegas.
-Represents and assists City of Las Vegas and other Southern Nevada municipalities on environmental issues relating to water quality and wastewater discharges, including TMDLs, mathematical modeling, and NPDES permits.
+Represents and advises City of Las Vegas and other Southern Nevada municipal entities on environmental issues relating to water quality and wastewater discharges, including TMDLs, mathematical modeling, and NPDES permits.

 United States v.
 City of Eureka.
 Represented ten property owners in defense of claims that the property owners placed fill on tidal flats without a permit from the Corps of Engineers.
 Creatively resolved without penalties.

 San Francisco BayKeeper v.
 Tosco.
 Represented discharger in citizen suit brought to regulate stormwater discharges and air emissions alleged to be point-source discharges.
 Obtained dismissal on the ground of mootness.
 After reversal in the Ninth Circuit, settled to client’s satisfaction.

 Stockton Citizen For Sensible Planning v.
 City of Stockton.
 Represents landowner in dispute about mixed-use development.
 Prevailed in California Supreme Court.

 Drakes Bay Oyster Company v.
 California Coastal Commission.
 Represents oyster farm in suit challenging enforcement orders issued by Coastal Commission.
 Prevailed in superior court.

 City of Las Vegas v.
 Bureau of Land Management.
 Represented City of Las Vegas in suit alleging that Bureau action violated NEPA and other federal statutes.
 Dismissed when political solution mooted suit.

 Jolson v.
 Pasternak.
 Represented landowner in dispute over easement.
 Prevailed at trial and on appeal.